 It’s nice to know that we don’t have to worry about a scenario like that in our family.
 Everyone, from my 95-year-old mother to my little great-nieces, is of a like mind about everything important, and I am extremely thankful for that.

 Postscript: On Thanksgiving evening, my 30-year-old nephew (the one who had his bar mitzvah in 1999) sent out this group facebook message to our entire family: “My dear, dear family: Happy Thanksgiving to you all!
-On this Thanksgiving, I am grateful that in our entire family there is not one person who thinks the election result wasn’t horrible.
+On this Thanksgiving, I am grateful that in our entire family there is not one person who does not think the election result was horrible.
 It’s one of the many things that makes our family special and unique.
 I hope you’ve all had a wonderful Thanksgiving.
 I also hope it wasn’t our last.”

 2021 Postscript: I am grateful for the vaccine, and for the fact that everyone I know is vaccinated, and we can again celebrate together.
 I am grateful that we survived the Trump years, although a lot of damage was done.
 I am grateful that I have had the opportunity to sift through my memories while writing Retrospect stories for the past six years, and I am extremely grateful for my wonderful co-administrators, who make planning the prompts so much fun!
 Finally, I am grateful for Zoom, which has made it possible to connect with family and friends, near and far, during the past twenty months.